keang/keang.github.io/_posts/2016-07-01-tip-of-the-docker-iceberg.markdown

 $ docker stop sleepy_spence
 ```

-The great thing here is that I now have a set up flow for... almost any service that I need to set up on my dev machine.
+The great thing here is that I now have a set up flow for... almost any service that I need to set up on my dev machine, before
+I start hacking away my awesome webapp.
 As you saw in the example, I have mysql, postgres and redis dockerized.
-The time and effort saved here means you'll be
+The time and effort saved here means you'll be able to quickly get down to pushing that hotfix from your brother's
-able to quickly get down to pushing that hotfix from your brother's windows machine during your family retreat (true story).
+windows machine during your family retreat (true story).

 Setting up a container
 ------